By Angela Noel

 5. Expectation of Greatness

 Like the successful parents Duckworth talks about in her book, a great leader will demand excellence and offer the unflagging support needed to achieve it.
 He or she will know our capabilities and set targets just beyond where they know we’re at today.
 Then, he or she will get out of the way.
-Like that moment when you’re learning to ride a bike and whomever is teaching you just knows it’s time to let go–when your own momentum is enough to carry you forward–that’s when a leader sets you free.
+Like that moment when you’re learning to ride a bike and whoever is teaching you just knows it’s time to let go–when your own momentum is enough to carry you forward–that’s when a leader sets you free.

 I’ve had my bike let go a little too early, then crashed and burned.
 Other leaders have held on too long, holding me back when all I wanted to do was ride.
 The sweet spot is in between.
 One of my bosses worked hard at finding this balance.
 Her own interest in a topic made it hard for her to bow out.
 But, because I knew this about her, and knew if I asked, she’d let go, that’s exactly what I did.
 Together, we decided it was time for her to step out, and for me to lead.
 She demanded excellence from me.
 I was happy to oblige.